wp-plugins/iire-social-icons/readme.txt

 A. All icons were designed in-house at iiRe Productions using high-resolution vector images.
 This method helps us to produce the highest quality images.

 Q. How do I access all the icons?
 A. The free version of this plugin has limited access to certain social networks.
-If you would like to receive a registration code to unlock these, please consider making a donation.
+Facebook, Twitter, Pinterest, Linked In, You Tube, Email, RSS, Favorites, Print, External Links, Website, Contact Us, More Info and Chat work immediately on installation without activation.
+If you would like to receive a registration code to unlock the additional networks, please consider making a donation.

 Q. Are there additional icon themes?
 A. Yes, there are additional free theme available as downloadable zip file on http://iireproductions.com/web/website-development/wordpress-plugins/plugins-social-icons/